sanchit3008/BotMate/README.md

 ![Alt text](/cover_photo.jpg?raw=true "Optional Title")

-BotMate is a simple messenger chatbot which can engage in casual conversations, or search gifs for you.
+BotMate is a simple messenger chatbot, which can -
+1. Have casual talks
+2. Search for gifs using "gif searchkey"